Codecode-X/CLIPGlasses/README.md

 # Not Just What’s There: Enabling CLIP to Comprehend Negated Visual Descriptions Without Fine-tuning

 🎉 This paper has been accepted by AAAI 2026!
-The source code is currently being organized and is expected to be fully prepared and uploaded in January.
+The source code is currently being organized and is expected to be **fully prepared and uploaded in January**.
 Thank you for your interest and patience!

 ## 👀 CLIPGlasses